 - In-depth reports, analysis, insights and research.

-- Something that has a long shelf life and is just as relevant a year after it’s been published as on the day of the publishing.
+- Something that has a long shelf life and is just as interesting a year after it’s been published as on the day of the publishing.

 - Nothing too short.
 You should cover the topic truly in depth.
-Studies show that the average post listed on the first page of Google’s search results contains almost 2,000 words.
+Studies show that the average post listed on the first page of Google’s search listings contains almost 2,000 words.

 In order to optimize your post, you should aim to include the keywords, keyword variations, synonyms and questions that people search for naturally within your content.